 Or, we have honeycomb blinds available that offer blockout and translucent as a combo.

 Blocking out noise completely won’t be possible.
 It can be reduced but it takes the absorption of sound vibrations, something blinds simply don’t offer due to being made out of either hard or very thin materials.
 Our range of honeycomb blinds may help you.
 If blocking out noise is something you do want to investigate, read our blog on soundproofing bedrooms.

 If there are likely to be children in this bedroom be very wary of the hazard posed by blind cords.
 Our Zero Gravity roller blind cordless operation is a childsafe option.
 If your blinds do have a corded system, make sure they are tightly wound around a cleat and out of reach.
 The other essential safety item is a tensioner.
 Whether it’s a cord or chain (another common operating mechanism) tensioners keep the controls tidy and stop them from dangling or flapping around in a breeze when the window is open.

 Window access and blind operation

-If you’re an allergy sufferer, blinds made of hard materials won’t harbour dust like fabric does and they’re easy to keep clean.
-If your bedroom gets a lot of sun discount aluminium Venetian blinds, as these could reflect excess heat into the room.
+If you’re an allergy sufferer, blinds made of hard materials won’t attract dust like fabric does and they’re easy to keep clean.
+If your bedroom gets a lot of sun discount aluminum Venetian blinds, as these could reflect excess heat into the room.